hakanonal/minibar/README.md

 - My new GTR 2070 GPU has arrived spent time to install cuda and cudunn.
 Work in progress...
 - Seems that tensorflow supports cuda veresion 10.1 max.
 However I have installed cuda 11.
 So I will try to install using [this](https://www.tensorflow.org/install/gpu) page

+#### 03.07.2020

+- Applied first part of the installation script on [this](https://www.tensorflow.org/install/gpu) page, but got some unknown error.
+To make it clear.
+I have removed all drivers. including the cuda 10 and 11.
+And start all over.
+- I got error on intalling cudunn so I have downloaded the appropiate 10.1 version from [this](https://docs.nvidia.com/deeplearning/sdk/cudnn-install/index.html#download) page.